CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/code-execution-service/API.md

     ```json
         {
-        "output": "The sum of 20 and 30 is 50\n"
+        "output": "The sum of 20 and 30 is 50\n",
+        "is_error": false
     }
     ```

-  - **Description**: Returns the output of the executed code.
+  - **Description**: Returns the output of the executed code, and flag to indicate if there was an error while running the code.

 - **Error Responses**: